brunocalou/Timer/README.md

 *  `unsigned long getElapsedTime()` - Returns the elapsed time in milliseconds

-*  `void setInterval(unsigned long interval, unsigned int repeat_count=-1)` - Sets the interval time.
+*  `void setInterval(unsigned long interval, int repeat_count=-1)` - Sets the interval time.
 The callback function will be called every "interval" ms. The repeat count will prevent the callback from being called after a number of repetetions (if it's > 0).
 WARNING: The timer will stop after that (if repeat count > 0)

 *  `void setTimeout(unsigned long timeout)` - Sets the timeout time.
 The callback function will be called just once.
 WARNING: The timer will stop after that